 The efficacy and safety of ADCETRIS were evaluated in a randomised, open-label, 2-arm, multicenter trial in 1334 patients with previously untreated advanced HL in combination with chemotherapy (doxorubicin [A], vinblastine [V] and dacarbazine [D] [AVD]).
-Patients with nodular lymphocyte predominant HL (NLPHL) were excluded from the study.
 All patients had a histologically confirmed CD30-expressing disease.
-Sixty-two percent of patients had extranodal site involvement.
-Of the 1334 patients, 664 patients were randomised to the ADCETRIS + AVD arm and 670 patients were randomised to the ABVD (doxorubicin [A], bleomycin [B], vinblastine [V] and dacarbazine [D]) arm and stratified by number of International Prognostic Factor Project (IPFP) risk factors and region.
+Sixty-two percent of patients had extranodal site involvement Of the 1334 patients, 664 patients were randomised to the ADCETRIS + AVD arm and 670 patients were randomised to the ABVD (doxorubicin [A], bleomycin [B], vinblastine [V] and dacarbazine [D]) arm and stratified by number of International Prognostic Factor Project (IPFP) risk factors and region.
 Patients were treated on days 1 and 15 of each 28-day cycle with 1.2 mg/kg of ADCETRIS administered as an intravenous infusion over 30 minutes + doxorubicin 25 mg/m2, vinblastine 6 mg/m2, and dacarbazine 375 mg/m2.
 The median number of cycles received was 6 (range, 1 to 6 cycles).
 Table 6 provides a summary of the baseline patient and disease characteristics.
 There were no relevant differences in the patient and disease characteristics between the two arms.